artokai/artokai.github.io/_posts/2016-05-17-ToolsForSharePointFramework.md

 I definitely encourage you to learn about React (and also [the Flux architecture model](https://facebook.github.io/flux/)) when preparing for the new SharePoint Framework.
-But if you have to choose between TypeScript and React, then I personally would start with TypeScript.
+But if you have to choose between TypeScript and React, then I personally would start with TypeScript!